 Map outlining North Central Boundary (Source: ArcGIS)

-Regina Neighbourhood Central Master Plan, Regina, SK
+Regina North Central Revitalization Plan, SK

-Our approach involves local communities (with a high percentage of Indigenous Peoples) having an integral part of this planning by gathering thoughts and input for the needs of local people through a series of engagement sessions.
+Our approach involves local communities (including a high percentage of Indigenous Peoples) having an integral part of this planning by gathering thoughts and input for the needs of local people through a series of engagement sessions.
 More information about this project can be found here.

 Services

-Indigenous Engagement
+• Indigenous Engagement

-Planning
+• Planning